Undergraduate Scholarships

 Give to the Jeffrey and Patricia Schott Scholarship

-Jeff graduated from the esteemed Department of Chemical Engineering and Materials Science (CEMS) in 1970 with his BsC degree, 1974 with a Master of Science degree, and 1978 with his Ph.D. in Chemical Engineering.
+Jeff graduated from CEMS in 1970 with his BsC degree, 1974 with a Master of Science degree, and 1978 with his PhD in chemical engineering.
 Jeff was advised on his PhD thesis by Professor Bill Ranz.
-Pat received a full tuition scholarship to attend the university and graduated from the College of Human Ecology in 1972 with a degree in Home Economics.
-Upon graduating from the University Jeff worked in industry for 25 years eventually returning to CEMS as a Professor.
+Pat received a full tuition scholarship to attend the university and graduated from the College of Human Ecology in 1972 with a degree in home economics.
+Upon graduating from the University, Jeff worked in industry for 25 years, eventually returning to CEMS as a professor.
 Pat worked at Multi Foods.
-Since Jeff and Pat worked their way through college their motivation for establishing this scholarship is to help someone in the same position and to provide opportunities for others seeking a degree in chemical engineering.
-Special consideration will be given to applicants who meet the following criteria: full-time, undergraduate students in their junior or senior year of study who are enrolled in the College of Science and Engineering who demonstrate financial need and attended high school in Minnesota.
-The award may be renewable provided that the recipient demonstrates satisfactory progress toward a degree.
+Since Jeff and Pat worked their way through college, their motivation for establishing this scholarship is to help someone in the same position and to provide opportunities for others seeking a degree in chemical engineering.
+Special consideration will be given to full-time students and undergraduate students in their junior or senior year of study who are enrolled in the College of Science and Engineering who demonstrate financial need and also attended high school in Minnesota.
+The award may be renewable, provided that the recipient demonstrates satisfactory progress toward a degree.

 +